Introduction: Shoe Tubes

 Step 9: Route

 I used a router with a flush trim bit to remove the extra MDF from the outside edges.
-This is the small router I have and I love it.

 After routing, I cleaned up all the nasty MDF dust, and spray painted the new interior backsides of the tubes as well as touched up around the outside.